-3.On October 2nd , 2018, Jamal Khashoggi entered the Saudi Consulate in Istanbul. and never came out of the building, thus the alarm was raised by his fiancée on the same day, four hours after he went in.
-As claimed by first reports, that was the second visit since September 28th, when he was told to come back and get the marriage papers he needed; the details of what happened are yet to be officially determined, but Turkey government did its best to provide any useful information to the press – like CCTV footage and audio recordings – in order to determine the causes of Khashoggi’s death.
+3.On October 2nd , 2018, Jamal Khashoggi entered the Saudi Consulate in Istanbul. and never came out of the building.
+Thus, the alarm was raised by his fiancée on the same day, four hours after he went in.
+As claimed by first reports, that was the second visit since September 28th, when he was told to come back to collect the marriage papers he needed.
+The details of what happened are yet to be officially determined, but the Turkish government did its best to provide any useful information to the press – such as CCTV footage and audio recordings – in order to determine the causes of Khashoggi’s death.
 According to the most reliable hypothesis the Saudi journalist was tortured, murdered and dismembered in seven minutes by the Saudi forensics expert Salah Muhammad al-Tubaigy, one of the members of the so-called Tiger Squad, a well-known team of assassins formed more than a year ago by the Saudi Crown Prince Mohamed bin Salman.

 4.The mystery surrounding his disappearance has provoked some strongly wondered responses in the international community.
 Firstly, Samah Hadid, Middle East director of campaigns for Amnesty International, said that Saudi version of events cannot be trusted.
-The USA response, one of the most waited of all came from from president Donald Trump, who has just declared that the Secretary of state Mike Pompeo had spoken with the King Salman but was not totally clear about the matter.
-The reason of this caution is due to the fact that the USA and Saudi Arabia has a military treaty worth 110 billion dollars.
-US President Donald Trump, also said, that Saudi Arabia's explanation for how Khashoggi was killed was credible, adding what happened at the consulate is "unacceptable".
+The much-awaited USA response came from president Donald Trump, who recently declared that the Secretary of state Mike Pompeo had spoken with King Salman but was not totally clear about the matter.
+The reason for this caution that the USA and Saudi Arabia has a military spending agreement worth 110 billion dollars.
+Trump also said that Saudi Arabia's explanation for how Khashoggi was killed was credible, adding what happened at the consulate is "unacceptable".
 French Foreign Minister Jean-Yves Le Drian said his country condemned the killing of Khashoggi and called for a thorough investigation into the incident.
-The Germany, with his Chancellor Angela Merker, disagree with the Saudi Arabia Explanation on this murder.
-The "horrific events" surrounding the journalist's killing as a warning that democratic freedoms are under assault across the globe, she added.
+The German Chancellor Angela Merkel did not accept the Saudi explanation of this murder, adding that the "horrific events" surrounding the journalist's killing were a warning that democratic freedoms are under assault across the globe.
 This week, Saudi state media reported that King Salman had ordered the formation of a ministerial committee, headed by Crown Prince Mohammed Bin Salman, to restructure the kingdom's intelligence services.
-Britain's Foreign Office, instead, said it was considering its "next steps" following Saudi Arabia's admission over Khashoggi's killing and reiterated that those responsible must be held to account.
+Britain's Foreign Office said it was considering its "next steps" following Saudi Arabia's admission over Khashoggi's killing and reiterated that those responsible must be held to account.

 5a.The story soon became politicised, as many countries have different connections with Jamal Khashoggi.
 Beyond the fact, that he was known for his strong criticism against the Saudi government, the Turkish police denounced Saudi Arabia for the journalist’s disappearance, after finding evidence of his murder.
 Nevertheless, Saudi Arabi denied any involvement.
 The US played an important role in the matter, mainly because of the new alliance with Saudi Arabia: as a matter of fact, the Secretary of State Pompeo has been travelling to Riyadh and Ankara to mediate with Mohammed bin Salman and Erdogan.
 If Saudi Arabia should be found guilty, not only would this give birth to an international crisis, it would also shine a light on the reason why the Saudi journalist has been murdered, thus beckoning the question: is Khashoggi a martyr of free speech?